mollie/mollie-api-node/MIGRATION.md

 # Migrating from v2.3.3 to v3.0.0

-## Initialisation
+## Initialization

 The factory function which creates the client is now "named".

-Initialising in the style of CommonJS should now be done like so:
+Initializing in the style of CommonJS should now be done like so:
 ```diff
 - const mollieClient = require('@mollie/api-client')({
 + const mollieClient = require('@mollie/api-client').createMollieClient({